NAKED LOVES : R.E.M. - GREEN (1988)

 We hope that this album can be added to our eco-friendly catalogue before too long.

-That would be perfect...
+Now that would be perfect...